Matt Smith: 2014–present: The Crown and House of the Dragon

 In 2020, Smith was cast as Daemon Targaryen in the HBO fantasy series House of the Dragon, a prequel to the fantasy drama series Game of Thrones.
 The series premiered on 21 August 2022.
 For his performance he received a nomination for the Critics' Choice Television Award for Best Supporting Actor in a Drama Series in 2023.
 Smith joined the cast of Edgar Wright's psychological horror-mystery Last Night in Soho starring opposite Thomasin McKenzie and Anya Taylor-Joy.
 The film was released in 2021.
 In 2021, Smith appeared in the music videos for the songs "We're On Our Way Now" and "Flying on the Ground" by Noel Gallagher's High Flying Birds.

-Smith joined the Sony's Spider-Man Universe spin-off film Morbius (2022) as Lucien / Milo, a living vampire, although he was initially announced to be portraying the supervillain Loxias Crown / Hunger.
+Smith joined the Sony's Spider-Man Universe spin-off film Morbius (2022) as Lucien / Milo Morbius, a living vampire, although he was initially announced to be portraying the supervillain Loxias Crown / Hunger.
 It received negative reviews, although Smith's performance garnered some praise from critics.
 In 2024 Smith returned to the West End to star in a modern retelling of the Henrik Ibsen play An Enemy of the People.
 He portrayed Dr. Thomas Stockmann acting opposite Jessica Brown Findlay portraying his daughter, Petra Stockmann.
 Time Out wrote, "In a fine cast, it often feels like Smith is happy to keep it low-key, a largely charming stage presence who doesn't attempt to upstage [the cast]".
 Nick Curtis of The Evening Standard gave the mixed review writing, "The casually charismatic Smith and a fine supporting cast can't stop it falling apart in the second half."

 Personal life

 Smith was in a relationship with Brazilian actress and singer Mayana Moura from 2008 to 2009.
-He also had an on-off relationship with model Daisy Lowe from 2010 to 2014.
+He later had an on-off relationship with model Daisy Lowe from 2010 to 2014.
 From 2014 to 2019, he was in a relationship with actress Lily James.

 Smith is an atheist.
-He is an avid supporter of Blackburn Rovers.
-He has cited his favourite band Radiohead as an inspiration.
+He is a supporter of Blackburn Rovers.
+He has cited the band Radiohead as an influence.
 He has also referred to Oasis as "the greatest rock-and-roll band in the world"; a friend of Noel Gallagher, he attended his 50th birthday party in 2017.

 In 2015, Smith was named one of GQs 50 Best-Dressed British Men.